Brand visualisation in 3D & AR: The power of seeing your brand in context.

 Use whichever app suits your needs best for creating any 2D components that you’ll need.
 Illustrator is great for crafting graphics and logos to place on 3D objects, while Photoshop can be used to create brand images or edit existing photos.

-2. Author the 3D material elements using the Substance Suite.
+2. Author the 3D elements in Substance.